design-first/system-designer/README.md

 * is defined by a model,
 * is composed by components and
-* reacts to events with behaviors.
+* reacts to events with actions that we call behaviors.

 ![Image Alt](https://designfirst.io/img/system.png)